shaifepami/FINTECH-CASE-STUDY-ASSIGNMENT/README.md

 ## Recommendations

 ### If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers or use your imagination!)
+My recommendation would be to add the following products to their offerings

+Collections– They should have an API that allows companies especially financial institutions to integrate a M-Pesa checkout button to accept Mobile Money payments on your e-commerce site.
+So through the mobile app their subscribers can make payment on for products on these e-commerce websites.
+In addition they can also  develop products that can allows mass payment to multiple beneficiaries at the same time.
+This will enable them to break into market segments such as sport betting companies that is growing in Africa.

 ### Why do you think that offering this product or service would benefit the company?
+greater percentage of consumer products are generally being conducted on the web.
+Integrating the Mobile App to these e-commerce website to allow their subscribers be able to make payment would enable them increase their market shares.
+It would also help the e-commerce companies to be able to reach the remote location to sell their products.
+It is going to be win-win for both parties.

 ### What technologies would this additional product or service utilize?